crcardenas/tree_distance/README.md

 conda activate /YOUR_PATH/envs/RF_distance

 # fewer comparisons to make (and trees with fewer polytomys) with a lower keep threshold
-python filter_trees.py pentheri_subset2_bb1000_allnni_locustrees.treefile --keep 0.25 --tol 1e-6
+python filter_trees.py pentheri_subset2_bb1000_allnni_locustrees.treefile --keep 0.25 --supp 0.8

 # should probably add a rooting step HERE
 # reroot like sortadate... with prefered order of outgroups AFTER filtering by